COVID-19 special start of school year

 To get installed, the best locations are close to the metro M1 (close to campus and student parties but can be far from the city)

-- COOL PLACES: Satellite, the famous and intemporal bar on campus which we can’t get bored of, the lake for the sunny days (always nice and with a good vibe) but be careful of the noise after 10pm, a fine is easy to get.
+- COOL PLACES: Satellite, the famous and intemporal bar on campus which we can’t get bored of, the lake for the sunny days (always nice and with a good vibe) but be wary of making too much noise after 10pm, expensive fines are easily given out.

 - TO MOVE AROUND: EPFL has a very vast parking place for bikes with also a place where you can go to fix your bike (Point Vélo).

-You can also open a free publibike account (it is a bike network in free access on Lausanne and its surroundings.) thanks to your EPFL’s login on: https://mycamipro.epfl.ch/client/bicreg
+You can also open a cheap (25 CHF per semester) PubliBike account (it is a bike network in free access on Lausanne and its surroundings.) thanks to your EPFL’s login on: https://mycamipro.epfl.ch/client/bicreg

-If you are a foreigner and you wish to keep your principal residence elsewhere, the law allows you to do so as long as you spend at least 2days a month in said residence.
-If you feel lost, Agepoly puts to all the student’s use a free adviser (https://agepoly.ch/services/assurances/)
+If you are a foreigner and you wish to keep your principal residence elsewhere, the law allows you to do so as long as you spend at least 2 days a month in said residence.
+If you feel lost, AGEPoly has an insurance advisor to that students can consult freely. (https://agepoly.ch/services/assurances/)

 - Don’t rush into buying your books.
-Wait for your professors ‘opinions to know which books are really useful.
-Then, Agepoly organizes a book sale every semester, buying books to former 1st year’s student is also a good option.
-You can also check out the permanent book sale of Agepoly’s shop which few people know about.
+Wait for your professors’ recommendations to know which books are actually useful.
+AGEPoly also organizes a book sale every semester, and buying secondhand books from former students can also be also a good option.
+AGEPoly also has a little known permanent book sale on its website.

 - Classes are EPFL’s heart but it doesn’t stop there.
-There are numerous associations for everyone’s taste so don’t hesitate to look at our different commissions (https://agepoly.ch/commissions/) and all the other associations (https://www.epfl.ch/campus/associations/fr/index-fr-html/)
+There are many associations, so there will be one for your taste, don’t hesitate to look at our different commissions (https://agepoly.ch/commissions/) and all the other associations (https://www.epfl.ch/campus/associations/fr/index-fr-html/)